-Depending on what type of holiday you are on (package or independent) you will be given your pass at your hotel by your resort rep or your can pick it up from an office at the bottom of a main slope.
+Depending on what type of holiday you are on (package or independent) you will be given your pass at your hotel by your resort rep or you can pick it up from an office at the bottom of the main slope.

 It's important to keep your energy levels high when skiing as you can burn up to 500 calories an hour.
 Snack-size chocolate bars, protein bars, or sweets are small enough to fit in your pocket and should keep you going till lunch.

 It may be cold out but you will find yourself sweating so drinking plenty of fluids will keep you hydrated and ready to go.

 What time are the ski slopes open from and when do they shut?